 And in any case, with even Christian heterosexual relationships in such disarray, do believers have the right to pronounce on the subject?

 Or, is this simply Christian hypocrisy?

 Bernard Preston loves to write on these titillating subjects.
-I'm expecting many outraged contacts.
+I'm expecting a few outraged contacts.

-Fortunately, it's in the fairly dim past, but I remember early in my practice, some thirty years ago, being vigorously attacked; chiropractic pertained to the anti Christ.
-And everything of medicine was straight from the bosom of Almighty God.
+Fortunately, it's in the fairly dim past, but I remember early in my practice, some thirty years ago, being vigorously attacked; DCs pertained to the anti-Christ.
+And everything of medicine came straight from the bosom of Almighty God.

-You can read that perplexing short story in my first book of chiropractic anecdotes.
+You can read that perplexing short story in my first book of anecdotes from the coalface.

 Did you find this page interesting?
 How about forwarding it to a friend, or book and food junkie?
 Better still, a Facebook or Twitter tick would help.